Our mission: Prevent cancer. Empower people. Save lives.

 Every year, more than 35,500 Victorians will be diagnosed with cancer, and 11,000 will die from cancer.
 The number of cases will increase as our population grows and ages.
 Survival will also improve as we get better at early detection and treatment of cancer.

 Since our establishment in 1936, Cancer Council Victoria has developed an international reputation for our innovative work in cancer research, prevention and support.
 As an independent, not-for-profit organisation, we play a leading role in reducing the impact of all cancers on all people.

-- Quality research underpins everything we do.
+We are evidence-based, ensuring that quality research and evidence underpins everything we do.

 Our strategy statement

 Every day we strive to prevent and reduce the devastating impact of all cancers on communities through research and impactful, evidence-based programs, campaigns, and advocacy.

 Reduce cancer risk and inequities by influencing systems, practices, and policies.